DynaTools/dynaguide/README.md

 #### 1. [🎯 Introduction to Artificial Intelligence](https://dynatools.github.io/dynaguide/docs/Fundamentos_de_IA/intro_IA)
 - Basic AI concepts in accessible language
 - How AI relates to the daily work of architects and engineers
+- Theory of Mind and Large Language Models
+- Evolution of AI capabilities and their implications for AEC professionals
 - Practical examples in construction project contexts
 - Technology demystification for technical professionals